Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Dealing with empty hooks

 If there is no informative prior on the probability of escape, the model is still non-identifiable.
 In a Bayesian framework, an identifiable model can be diagnosed since the posterior distribution is the same as the prior distribution.
 Nothing has been learned from the data.

-To avoid this problem, informative prior distributions could be defined using biological knowledge or field experiment.
+To obtain useful results, informative prior distributions could be defined using biological knowledge or a field experiment.
 This aspect hasn't been investigated in this work.
 We use the specific forms of the model (MEM1 or MEM2) to remove the problem of identifiability.

-The estimation procedure has been implemented using the JAGS software \citep{JAGS}.
+The estimation procedure has been implemented using the JAGS (Just Another Gibbs Sampling) software \citep{JAGS}.
 An example of JAGS code is provided in section \ref{sec:jagscodeMEM1} for MEM1 and \ref{sec:jagscodeMEM2} for MEM2 and all other codes are available on request.